nayefahmad/time-series-notes/src/2022-03-08_newey-west-heteroskedasticity-and-autocorrelation-robust-errors.md

   #
   # Args:
   #   - iterations: number of datasets to create
+  #   - n: sample size of each dataset
   #
   # Returns:
   #   - df: dataframe with columns x and y